apolloio/apollo-api-docs/source/includes/_tasks.md

 # Tasks API

-A task is an action to be performed on a contact, The Task can be assigned to any member of your team and also given the appropriate priority
+A task is an action to be performed on a contact, The task can be assigned to any member of your team and also given the appropriate priority

 ## Creating a task